iAvoe/Object-Oriented-Analysis-Design-Review-4/README.md

 Identify in which developers work with users in an open group setting

 1. Identify a user and a set of use cases.
-2. Brainstorm with the user to identify problem domain objects / classes involved when carrying out the use case
+2. Brainstorm with the user to identify problem domain objects / classes involved, when carrying out the use case
-  - that is, "things" are about which information should be captured by the system
-3. Use the types of things (categories) to systematically ask questions about potential things, such as:
+3. Use "types of things" / categories to systematically question potential things, such as:
-  - Any tangible things you store information about?
+  - Any tangible things you store information?
   - Any locations involved?
-  - Any roles played by people that you need to remember?
+  - Any other people / partners / firms you have to meet or talk to?
+  - Any other people playing a role in your job?
 4. Continue to work with all types of users and stakeholders to expand the brainstorming list
 5. Merge the results, eliminate any duplicates, and compile an initial list

 ### Noun technique

-Identify by finding and classifying the nouns in a dialog or description
+Identify by finding & classifying the nouns in a dialog or description

 1. Study use cases, actors, other information (e.g., input & outputs) about the system
-2. Study other info from existing systems, current procedures, and current reports or forms
+2. Study other info from existing systems, current procedures, current reports / forms
-  - The goal is to identify all nouns
+  - Goal: identify all nouns
 3. Refine the gathered list of nouns:
+  - Is it important
-  - Is it important and inside the scope
+  - Is it in scope
-  - Is it really should be excluded, (e.g., a report or an arribute is not a problem domain object / class)
+  - Is it really a thing (e.g., a report or an arribute is not)
-  - Is it require further research to decide whether it should be included or excluded
+  - Is it requiring further research / doublechecks
 4. Create a master list of all nouns identified, add note on items that should be included
 5. Review the list with users, stakeholders, and team members and then refine the list of things in the problem domain